K-Kathiresan/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# EX-03:Uploading temperature sensor data in Thing Speak cloud
+# Uploading temperature sensor data in Thing Speak cloud
-## NAME:Kathiresan K
+## Name: Kathiresan K
-## REG NO:212223110021
+## Reg no:2122231110021

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.